Guide to SEO Blogging

 west-yorkshire

-When I started my first blog back in 2014, I had absolutely no idea what I was doing!
-I simply wanted an outlet for my musings on life, stumbled across a free platform, chose a theme, and wrote sporadically in my free time.
+When I started my first blog back in 2014, I had no idea what I was doing.
+I simply thought it would be fun to write and share some musings on life.
+I found a free platform, chose a theme, and wrote sporadically, whenever I felt like it.

-Honestly, back then there was very little to help me learn either.
-So, I ended up teaching myself and picked up what I could from experts.
-By 2022, I’d decided to invest in a course to teach me all things SEO (search engine optimisation).
+Back then there was very little online support to learn about blogging.
+So, I taught myself, picked up what I could from other bloggers and devoured SEO (search engine optimisation) articles.
+Then, in 2022, I decided it was time to invest in a course that would teach me all things SEO.

-My updated Guide to SEO Blogging shares some of the things I’ve learned along the way.
+I’m often asked how to get people to see your website, so put together my Guide to SEO Blogging to share a few of the things I’ve learned along the way.

 My blogging background